 Overall, we gathered a host of best practices in preparing Shiny projects from ideation to production in a structured corporate environment.
 In this article, I will discuss the specific steps you can take to achieve reliability without sacrificing the speed of development.
 I will show you how to avoid costly mistakes and ensure that your project is successful.

 This question should be asked for every technology and Shiny is no different.
 We believe that Shiny is indeed the ideal choice for many types of projects.
 By comparing Shiny with other available tools we can determine when to use it.

 Shiny has an unmatched speed of development.
 This speed enabled us to win our first deal with a Fortune 500 company – we implemented a proof of concept of the requested application within 24 hours.
 We could have never achieved this result if we had used any other framework or language.

-When compared to spreadsheets, you get a beautiful user interface as well as automation.
-You can automate anything in the background.
-You get easy work on shared resources, scalability, reproducibility, and most importantly, source code.
-And as Marcin Dubel, one of our software engineers, noted in this article, you get additional features like plotting and expandable rows that you can’t find with Excel and Google Sheets.
+Compared to spreadsheets, Shiny allows for creating an attractive user interface and introducing automation in the background.
+It makes the development work more efficient when dealing with shared resources, scalability, reproducibility, and most importantly, source code.
+Finally, as Marcin Dubel, one of our software engineers, noted in this article – Shiny provides additional features like plotting and expandable rows that are not available in Excel and Google Sheets.